Okinawan Goju Ryu Karate-Do Kenkyukai

 The Early Years

-Shihan John S. (Stan) O’Hara is currently a Kudan (9th Degree Black Belt).
-Sensei began training in Naha-Te in 1962 in New Mexico.
+Shihan John S. (Stan) O’Hara, Kudan (9th Degree Black Belt), began training in Naha-Te in 1962 in New Mexico.
 He later trained in Shotokan Karate-Do.
 After achieving his 2nd Kyu (brown belt), O’Hara (ne Magedson) left his beloved New Mexico for California.
 Because of the proximity of Sensei Gosei Yamaguchi in San Francisco, O’Hara converted to Goju-Ryu in 1966.
 In 1968 he made Shodan under Gogen (the Cat) Yamaguchi.
 Even though O’Hara was fully involved in Goju, he continued to train in Shotokan until he reached the level of Shodan.
 Ironically this was in 1969, after he had reached the same level in Goju-Ryu.

-In the 1970’s Shihan O’Hara had one of the largest Goju-Kai dojos in America.
-The attendance at one of our promotional examinations was 200+, with an overall membership of well over 300 active students (ah, the good old days).
+In the early1970’s Shihan O’Hara had one of the largest Goju-Kai dojos in America.
+The attendance at a promotional examination was regularly more than 200 participants testing, and an overall membership of well over 350 active students.
 In 1990, Sensei switched over to Okinawan Goju-Ryu, under Hanshi Higaonna Morio.
 Under Higaonna Morio Sensei, he obtained his Godan and was appointed Central California Chief.
 He was also appointed to the Yudansha grading panel.
-He was in charge of the Miyagi An’ichi retirement fund and helped write the criteria for Sanchin testing.
-Sensei left the IOGKF in 1995 for personal reasons pertaining to organizational matters.
+He was also in charge of the Miyagi An’ichi retirement fund and helped write the criteria for Sanchin testing.
+O’Hara Sensei was awarded his Shihan License under Higaonna Sensei.
+O’Hara Sensei left the IOGKF in 1995 for personal reasons pertaining to organizational and political matters he didn’t agree with.

-In 1999, after having trained for 38 years, has finally spread his own wings and formed his own organization.
+In 1999, after having trained for 38 years, Sensei finally formed his own organization.
+He asked me to help him co-found the organization.
 That organization is called the Okinawan Goju Ryu Kenkyu Kai.
 The focus of the organization is simple.
 Sensei wanted people to train hard, share with one another, and be good citizens who contribute to society.
 Sensei loved researching and sharing information.
 He wanted an organization absent of politics.
 He also has set-up the organization to contain a lot of value for little money.